aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/01-create-agent-with-function-definition/README.md

 }
 ```

-In order to query the correct function and parameters the following code is added to the Lambda function
+To process the action that the Agent is invoking, the following code is added to the Lambda function:

 ```python
 def lambda_handler(event, context):